ethangclark/r2v/README.md

 2. They are ONLY allowed to modify state if they are synchronous
 3. They also provide the functionality of `Materialization` functions (described below)

-Every time you call an method that updates state, mx2 triggers rerenders on all `View`s that reference any updated fields/subfields.
+Every time you call an method that updates state, rvu triggers rerenders on all `View`s that reference any updated fields/subfields.

 Methods (like `fetchUsers()`) are free to read from and modify state on any state.